Sharesale

 But, it was a different process with Mark Hamill, who plays the character of Luke Skywalker.
 Johnson says, “It was a much bigger conversation.
 It was about his expectations coming into it.
 He expected that this film would stick much closer to the Luke’s hero’s journey from the original trilogy.”

 Johnson credits Hamil for pushing him to be a better director.
 “It was because Mark challenged me on it,” he reflects, “because I had to then articulate this stuff.
 I had to think it through.
-This right to me, but why did it feel right?
+This felt right to me, but why did it feel right?
 I couldn’t just say, ‘Screw you because this is my story.’
 You have to get into the conversation.”

 Related: